joeldom/joeldom/README.md

 - 🔭 I’m currently working on ... my personal site and suplimental assets as well as some freelance design.
 - 🌱 I’m currently learning ... python and data structures / ingestion as well as java for generative designs.
 - 👯 I’m looking to collaborate on ... branding or UI
-- 🤔 I’m looking for help with ...
-RDE (rapid design environments) angular frameworks
+- 🤔 I’m looking for help with ... motion grahpics and video editing, angular, typescript
 - 💬 Ask me about ... color systems, type, content and data organization
 - 📫 How to reach me: ... <a href="https://twitter.com/joeldombek" target="_blank">@joeldombek</a> on titter